 - Ask (politely) for a refund

 If you are unable to wear a mask for the duration of your flight, ask the airline for a refund.
-Virtually every airline has eliminated medical exemptions to the face covering requirements on flights in the United States.
+Virtually every airline has eliminated medical exemptions to the face-covering requirements on flights in the United States for the time being.
 (See: Can you fly without a mask if you have a doctor’s note?)
 (Michelle Couch-Friedman, Elliott Advocacy)